saltstack/salt/doc/topics/installation/ubuntu.rst

 Installation from the Community-Maintained Repository
 =====================================================

-The PPA is no longer maintained, and shouldn't be used, please use the Official Salt Stack repository instead.
+The PPA is no longer maintained, and shouldn't be used.
+Please use the Official Salt Stack repository instead.

 Install Packages